rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 ![image]({{< baseurl >}}/img/rancher/cluster-options-yaml.png)

 The structure of the config file is different depending on your version of Rancher.
-Below are example config files for Rancher prior to v2.3.0 and for Rancher v2.3.0+.
+Below are example config files for Rancher v2.0.0-v2.2.x and for Rancher v2.3.0+.

-### Config File Structure in Rancher prior to v2.3.0
+### Config File Structure in Rancher v2.0.0-v2.2.x

-An example cluster config file for Rancher prior to v2.3.0 is included below.
+An example cluster config file is included below.

-{{% accordion id="prior-to-v2.3.0-cluster-config-file" label="Example Cluster Config File for Rancher prior to v2.3.0" %}}
+{{% accordion id="prior-to-v2.3.0-cluster-config-file" label="Example Cluster Config File for Rancher v2.0.0-v2.2.x" %}}

 ```yaml
 nodes: